 |Huntsville:||Every first Monday and second Tuesday of each month, 8:30 a.m. until 4:30 p.m.|

-For more information or to schedule a meeting, stop by the office located in Chasteen Student Services Center, Room 107 Decatur campus, or Room 101E (c) at the Huntsville campus.
+For more information or to schedule a meeting, stop by the office located in Chasteen Student Services Center, Room 107 Decatur campus, or Room 101E (c) in the Sparkman Building in Huntsville.
 You may also call 256-306-2870 or e-mail the office at email@example.com.

 STUDENT SUCCESS CENTER - STAR INSTITUTE

 The Student Tutoring and Academic Resource (STAR) Institute is a comprehensive one-stop shop for academic support services on campus.
 These include, but are not limited to: tutoring, academic coaching, workshops on topics related to academic skills and behaviors, and college success strategies seminars.
 Scheduled and drop in appointments for tutoring are available in most subject areas.
 All STAR Institute programs and services are free to all students at Calhoun Community College.
 The STAR Institute is located in Room 230 on the 2nd floor of the Chasteen Student Services Center at the Decatur Campus and Room 206 in the Sparkman Building on the Huntsville campus.
 The hours of operation are Monday through Thursday from 8:00 a.m. – 8:00 p.m.
 Friday hours are 8:00 a.m. – 11:45 a.m.
 The front desk number in Decatur is 256-306-2594 and the front desk number in Huntsville is 256-713-4882.

 FITNESS & WELLNESS CENTER

 The Fitness & Wellness Center offers a variety of cardiovascular machines: computerized treadmills, stationary and recumbent bicycles, elliptical machines, etc. The center also offers a a variety of strength training equipment.
 Full dressing rooms and shower facilities are available.

 All currently enrolled Calhoun students have a $10 Access/Wellness fee each semester which entitles all students access to the Fitness & Wellness Center in Kelley Gymnasium (K-126, K-128, and K-118) and the Fitness & Wellness Center in Huntsville (Sparkman Building, Room 26).
 Students must be dressed in athletic attire, present a Calhoun I.D. and complete a medical release form in order to utilize the Wellness Center.

 Decatur campus hours of operation are Monday – Thursday, 7:30 AM – 5:00 PM and Fridays, 7:30 AM – 11:30 AM.
 Contact the Decatur Fitness & Wellness Center at 256-306-2792 for additional information.